reactjs/react.dev/content/tutorial/tutorial.md

 [View the current code.](https://codepen.io/gaearon/pen/gWWQPY?editors=0010)

 We now need to change what happens when a Square is clicked.
 The Board component now maintains which squares are filled.
 We need to create a way for the Square to update the Board's state.
-Since state is considered to be a private member of a component, we cannot update the Board's state directly from Square.
+Since state is considered to be private to a component that defines it, we cannot update the Board's state directly from Square.

 To maintain the Board's state's privacy, we'll pass down a function from the Board to the Square.
 This function will get called when a Square is clicked.
 We'll change the `renderSquare` method in Board to: